Eddy Samuels: Career

 In the late 1960s, Samuels began working as Jimmie Rodgers' accompanist, arranger, and conductor.
 Samuels helped Rodgers update his material and develop a new nightclub act.
 In 1967 he also began working with Rodgers on a movie musical The World Through the Eyes of Children, with music by Samuels and lyrics by Rodgers.
 While the movie was finally completed in 1974, after a long delay due to Rodgers' traumatic brain injury, it was never distributed.

 On December 1, 1967, while on his way home from a party, Rodgers suffered traumatic head injuries after the car he was driving was stopped by an off-duty police officer near the San Diego Freeway in Los Angeles.
 Samuels, who had attended the party with Rodgers and who was driving his own car back to Rodgers' home, became concerned when Rodgers did not return to his home.
 Samuels then retraced the route and found Rodgers unconscious and severely injured.
 He had a fractured skull, required several surgeries, and lived with a plate in his head the rest of his life.
 While Rodgers after a number of years was able to return to performing, he never recovered the level of success that he once had.

 In 1974 Samuels began working with the comedian Shecky Greene.
 For the next eight years, Samuels served as his accompanist. arranger, and conductor for Greene's shows, often singing duets and trading quips.

 In 1980, Samuels married his second wife and semi-retired to St. Louis, MS, stating "I loved the road, but after 32 years I'm ready to settle down."
 He soon began performing with his own trio in at St. Louis show cubs, was a voice artist work for local and national commercials, and was a staff announcer at KPLR TV in St. Louis.

-USO and Military Entertainment

-Samuels performed in over 3,000 shows for U.S. military personnel including appearances in Korea, Vietnam, Alaska, Europe, and the Caribbean.
-He was known for donating his time even in peacetime, often traveling independently to perform for troops.